 AmpliTube 3 has the largest selection of gear available, and our development team is continuously building upon that selection.
 In fact, we just added the complete AmpliTube 3 flagship full version, there are 160 individual pieces of gear to choose from.
-Plus, you can add other packages to the mix like AmpliTube Orange®, AmpliTube Fender®, Ampeg® SVX, AmpliTube Slash and more and choose from over 235 pieces of gear including new effects from Z.Vex and Fulltone, and amps from Dr. Z Amplificaion.
+Plus, you can add other packages to the mix like AmpliTube Orange®, AmpliTube Fender®, Ampeg® SVX, AmpliTube Slash and more and choose from over 250 pieces of gear including new amps and cabs from Engl®.
 Mind blowing.

 Sonic accuracy: it's a matter of trust

 While 250 pieces of gear may sound impressive, the most impressive thing is the sound of that gear.
 Our patented technologies allow us to create the most realistic sounding models on the planet — so realistic in fact, that the world's leading manufacturers of amplifiers and stompboxes choose us to create digital models of the gear that bears their names.
 We’re talking iconic, world-class brands such as Fender, Ampeg, Orange, Soldano, Engl, Seymour Duncan, T-Rex, Jet City and more, which have exclusively teamed up with IK to offer an ultra-accurate reproduction of their gear for the AmpliTube range.